Sara Gilbert Separates From Wife Linda Perry After 5 Years of Marriage

 Sara Gilbert and Linda Perry are separating after over five years of marriage.

 E!
-News can confirm Sara Gilbert and Linda Perry have filed for legal separation involving minor children at a Los Angeles courthouse on Friday, Dec.
+News can confirm Sara Gilbert has filed for legal separation involving minor children from wife Linda Perry at a Los Angeles courthouse on Friday, Dec.
 27, 2019.
-The pair cited "irreconcilable differences" as the reason for their separation.
+According to documents obtained by E!
+News, Sara cited "irreconcilable differences" as the reason for their separation.
+She also requests that neither she nor Linda receive spousal support.

 This filing comes months before the stars would've celebrated their sixth wedding anniversary.
 They tied the knot in an elaborate ceremony in March 2014, which was attended by Sara's former The Talk co-star Aisha Tyler.
 After the ceremony, Tyler described it "the most beautiful ceremony at sunset overlooking the ocean."